umesh289/Image-Search/README.md

 # Flickr Image-Search

-This application demostrates endless scrolling of images.
+This application demostrates endless scrolling of images alogwith a search interface.

 Description of main classes used:

 SearchActivityMain
-   Main activity which display the images and allows endless scrolling to show more images It uses a recycler view with a grid layout manager to display these images.
+   Main activity which display the images with a search interface and allows endless scrolling to show more images It uses a recycler view with a grid layout manager to display the images.
 EndlessRecyclerViewScrollListener:
    Listens for scroll event in recylcer view and triggers loadNext of the pages from flickr API.
 PhotoAdapter